HMKnapp/spotify-ripper/README.md

 Note that stream ripping violates the libspotify's ToS

 Note that Spotify recently changed how their desktop app works.
-It no longer shows a URI for albums or tracks, but instead it shows an album / track url link.
+It no longer shows a URI for albums or tracks, but instead it shows album / track url links.
 Spotify Ripper will still work but it takes some different steps.

-How to convert album / track url link to URI:
+How to convert album / track url links to URI:

 Track: ```https://open.spotify.com/track/3tQ6LmYZeoJ4dwkZ3IGoSj?si=9e7b8b1d2bd1481f``` = ```spotify:track:3tQ6LmYZeoJ4dwkZ3IGoSj```
 <br>